Alistair Stewart

 Alistair McLeod Stewart (2 October 1905 – 3 April 1970) was a Co-operative Commonwealth Federation member of the House of Commons of Canada.
 He was born in Buckhaven, Scotland and became a chartered accountant by career.

-He was first elected at the Winnipeg North riding in the 1945 general election then re-elected for successive terms in 1949, 1953 and 1957.
-After his final federal term, the 23rd Canadian Parliament, he was defeated at Winnipeg North by Murray Smith of the Progressive Conservative party.
-Stewart made one further unsuccessful attempt to win a Parliamentary seat in the 1963 election at Winnipeg South Centre as a New Democratic Party candidate.
+He was first elected at the Winnipeg North riding in the 1945 general election, then re-elected for successive terms in 1949, 1953 and 1957.
+After his final federal term, the 23rd Canadian Parliament, he was defeated at Winnipeg North by Murray Smith in the 1958 Progressive Conservative landslide.
+In an attempted return to the Commons in 1963 as the New Democratic Party candidate for Winnipeg South Centre, Stewart lost to PC incumbent Gordon Churchill.